New Mexico Speed Test Tool

 5. Check for Interference

 Ensure your Wi-Fi router is placed in a central location, away from physical obstructions and electronic interference.
-Devices like microwaves and cordless phones can interfere with Wi-Fi signals.
+Devices such as microwaves and cordless phones can interfere with Wi-Fi signals.

 6. Troubleshoot Specific Issues

-If you are experiencing issues with specific applications like Zoom meetings or remote conferencing:
+If you are experiencing issues with applications such as Zoom meetings or remote conferencing:

 • Ensure your internet speed meets the minimum requirements for the application.

-• Use a wired connection if possible, as it is generally more stable than Wi-Fi.
+• Use a wired connection when possible, as it is generally more stable than Wi-Fi.

-• Check for updates to your video conferencing software and install them if available.
+• Check for updates to your video-conferencing software.

 Connection Definitions